josdoaitran/java-for-tester/java-bdd-cucumber-testng-example/readme.md

 - In the class: `LoginSteps.java`

 ## Advanced and Bonus
-Setup and run TestNG Cucumber test push report to InflushDB and Visual on Grafana
+Setup and run TestNG Cucumber test push report to Elastic and Visual on Kibana

-- Setup a influxdb and grafana local
+- Setup an Elastic and Kibana local
-- Following these files: docker-compose.yml, Docker.grafana, Docker.influxdb
+- Following this file: `docker-compose.yml`